miklosn/gce-template/README.md

 The `dump` filter is useful for discovering what is actually available in our data sources.

-Another data source we have available is `disks`, again available as a dictionary.
-This means we can 'join' our data sources in the templates.
-The following example iterates through the virtual machines, and outputs an comma separated inventory with the total size of the attached disks rolled up.
+Another data source we have available is called `disks`, again available as a dictionary.
+This means we can "join" our data sources in the templates.
+The following example iterates through the virtual machines, and outputs a comma separated inventory with the total size of the attached disks rolled up.
 Create a template file called `inventory_rollup.j2` (you can use any extension).

 ```django
 Name,Zone,Machine type,Internal IP,Nat IP,Total disk